 Serotonin is a neurotransmitter present in significant quantities in areas of the brain responsible for feelings and emotion.
 Low serotonin levels can lead to depression and other conditions.
-The idea behind widely prescribed medicines, such as fluoxetine (Prozac), paroxetine (Paxil), and sertraline (Zoloft), is to keep levels of serotonin circulating longer by preventing its uptake and breakdown.
+The idea behind widely prescribed medicines, such as fluoxetine, paroxetine, and sertraline, is to keep levels of serotonin circulating longer by preventing its uptake and breakdown.
 But at the same time that these drugs are increasing serotonin activity and relieving depression, sexual response may be diminished.

 Sexual function is an important component for quality of life and can be affected by antidepressant treatment.
 Do not feel embarrassed if you experience sexual dysfunction.
-You should report changes in sexual functioning to your doctor because he can help treat the problem.
-And it is important that you do not stop taking your medicine.
+You should report changes in sexual functioning to your doctor and discuss treatment.
+However, it is important that you do not stop taking your medicine without consulting your doctor.

 Sexual dysfunction may not be a huge issue for patients receiving short-term antidepressant treatment.
 However, inadequate sexual functioning can offset the antidepressive benefits of long-term treatment.
 Sexual difficulties could theoretically cause patients to stop treatment and relapse into a deep depression.